associacaosilo/silo.org.br/_posts/2021-06-14-resilience-2021-open-call-en.md

  <br>

-## Locais e Contexto
+## Location and context

-A residência acontecerá entre a Área de Proteção Ambiental da Serrinha do Alambari e o Planalto do Parque Nacional do Itatiaia, ambos localizados na Serra da Mantiqueira, RJ, Brasil, entre as cidades de Rio de Janeiro e São Paulo.
-O entorno também estará disponível para a realização dos trabalhos: reservas ambientais, comunidades rurais e polo industrial.
+The residency will take place within the Serrinha do Alambari and the Itatiaia National Park's plateau, both located in the Mantiqueira Mountain Range, RJ, Brazil, between the cities of Rio de Janeiro and São Paulo.
+The surroundings will also be available for the work: environmental reserve, rural communities and industrial hub.

-A Serrinha do Alambari é parte integrante de uma Área de Proteção Ambiental (APA), situada no município de Resende (RJ), na encosta leste do Parque Nacional de Itatiaia, Serra da Mantiqueira.
-Esta área tem a particularidade de integrar zona rural e zona de proteção ambiental.
-A Serrinha conta com cerca de 1.000 habitantes, comércio e atividade turística.
-A APA (Área de Proteção Ambiental) da Serrinha do Alambari abrange as comunidades de Serrinha e Capelinha, protegendo a parte alta das microbacias dos rios Alambari e Pirapitinga.
-Sua área total corresponde a 4.500 hectares.
+Serrinha do Alambari is part of an environmental protection area (APA), located in the municipality of Resende, RJ, on the eastern slope of the National Park of Itatiaia, Mantiqueira Mountain Range.
+This area has the particularity of integrating a rural area and environmental protection zone.
+Serrinha has about 1,000 inhabitants, commerce and tourist activity.
+The APA of the Serrinha do Alambari covers the communities of Serrinha and Capelinha, protecting the upper part of the micro basins of the Alambari and Pirapitinga rivers.
+It's total area corresponds to 4,500  acres.

-O Planalto do Itatiaia está localizado dentro do território do Parque Nacional do Itatiaia.
-Primeiro Parque Nacional do Brasil, criado em 1937, situado na Serra da Mantiqueira, o Parque Nacional do Itatiaia possui cerca de 28 mil hectares que abrange os Estados do Rio de Janeiro e Minas Gerais apresentando um relevo caracterizado por montanhas e elevações rochosas, com altitude variando de 600 a 2.791 m, no seu ponto culminante, o Pico das Agulhas Negras.
-Na região do Planalto do Itatiaia, encontram-se os campos de altitude e os vales suspensos.
-A área do Parque guarda nascentes de 12 importantes bacias hidrográficas regionais, que drenam para duas bacias principais: a do rio Grande, afluente do rio Paraná, e a do rio Paraíba do Sul, o mais importante do Rio de Janeiro.
+The Itatiaia Plateau is located within the area of the Itatiaia National Park.
+It is the first national park in Brazil, created in 1937, located in the Mantiqueira Mountain Range.
+The Itatiaia National Park has about 28 thousand acres that covers the states of Rio de Janeiro and Minas Gerais presenting a relief characterized by mountains and rocky elevations, with altitude ranging from 600 at 2,791 m, at its highest point, Agulhas Negras peak.
+In the region of Itatiaia's plateau, there are altitude fields and suspended valleys.
+The area of ​​the park guards the springs of 12 important regional hydrographic basins that form two other main basins: the Grande River, a tributary of the Paraná River, and the Paraíba do Sul River, the most important in Rio de Janeiro.

  <br>